nguyenqanh/MultiCTree/README.md

-# Adaptive Multi-factor Component Tree Loss for Topology-Aware Medical Image Segmentation
+# Multi-factor Component Tree Loss Function

 This repository implements topology-aware loss functions (clDice, CTree, multiCTree) for vessel segmentation tasks.
 It provides full training, evaluation, and reproducibility on datasets such as DRIVE, LESAV, and CREMI using UNet/ATTUNet architectures.